-If an individual discovers an emergency contact University Police at (570)-941-7777 or 9-1-1.
+If an individual discovers an emergency contact University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone or 911.

-3) SPECIFIC EMERGENCY PROCEDURES
+SECTION 3: SPECIFIC EMERGENCY PROCEDURES

 A. PLANNING FOR AN EMERGENCY

 A disaster or critical incident may occur at any time without warning.
 In an effort to protect our safety and minimize disruption, everyone must take steps to prepare for such an event.
 This responsibility lies with both the individual and at an organizational level.
 There are a variety of actions that you can take prior to an event that will assist you in being personally prepared: